5 Health Benefits of Basil (and 5 Quick Uses):

 Most notable for its use in Italian, Indian, certain Asian, and other Mediterranean foods, Basil’s delicate-yet-obvious flavor enhances more than just tomato dishes.
 It can enhance your health, too!

 Basil is a bit prissy about temperature, frost, and wind; it can be difficult to grow in colder climates.
-I nearly always kill mine before I’m done in the attempt of gardening it.
+I nearly always kill mine before I’m done in the attempt of gardening it, it wasn’t as easy as grow organic tomatoes.
 Whether you are successfully growing your own or purchase it from a local farmer, here are a few reasons to incorporate Basil into your diet routinely:

 NOTE: Food is indeed medicine.
 This blog is only a jumping point for you to do more research.
 Once you have, please talk to your health professional about whether an increased intake of Basil is a healthy addition to your diet.
 It may interfere with some medicines, especially in the case of Diabetes.
 Also, there are several types of Basil, with “Sweet Basil” (or St. Joseph’s Wort) and “Holy Basil” being considered medicinal.
 Research!